HicServices/RDMP/Documentation/CodeTutorials/PluginWriting.md

 Notice that we are only counting the number of redactions since that is the most interesting bit.
 Now it is time to test it and see the power of the `IDataLoadEventListener` system.
 We are going to write a test which explores three different `IDataLoadEventListener` implementations.

-Add the following to `TestAnonymisationPlugins`
+Add the following to `TestAnonymisationPluginsDatabaseTests`

 ```csharp
 public enum LoggerTestCase